unimarkup/specification/Frontend/AtomicBlocks.md

 The last classifier line may contain an attribute block.
 A blank definition line must follow the classifier.

 The definition section allows any Unimarkup element.
-Attribute blocks are set at the end of a definition section with a blank line above.
+An attribute block may be set at a new line at the end of a definition block, and may span multiple lines.
-Like with [text blocks](#text-block), it is possible to set attributes for all Unimarkup elements in the attribute block of a definition section.
+Like with [text blocks](EnclosedBlocks.md/#text-block), it is possible to set attributes for all Unimarkup elements in the attribute block of a definition section.

 **Usage:**